-Task # Description Target Completion Date Task 26 The Jurisdiction will establish a system for tracking purchases for recordkeeping and reporting.
-7/1/2022 (Task completion to be verified) Task 27 The Jurisdiction will begin tracking and compiling documentation, including but not limited to the following: Copies of invoices, receipts or other proof of purchase that describe the procurement of paper products by volume and type for all paper purchases.
-Copies of all certifications or other verification required.
+Task # Description Target Completion Date TASK 42 The Jurisdiction's Purchasing Department will establish a system for tracking purchases for recordkeeping and reporting.
+7/1/2022 (Task completion to be verified) TASK 43 The Jurisdiction will begin tracking and compiling documentation, including but not limited to the following: 1.
+Copies of invoices, receipts or other proof of purchase that describe the procurement of paper products by volume and type for all paper purchases.
+2. Copies of all certifications or other verification required.
 7/1/2022 (Task completion to be verified)